-DFF doubles down on Datanomix with Production Monitoring and Digital GEMBA Solutions.
+Building a visual factory with Datanomix Production Monitoring and Digital GEMBA Solutions.

-When you enter the 300,000 square foot manufacturing facility at DFF in Agawam, Massachusetts, you immediately recognize the almost military-like organization of the offices and more importantly the meticulous factory floor space.
+When you enter the 300,000-square-foot manufacturing facility at DFF in Agawam, Massachusetts, you immediately recognize the almost military-like organization of the offices and more importantly, the meticulous factory floor space.
 Every square foot of space is planned and documented to serve a customer purpose.
-DFF corporation is a highly functional manufacturing operation that was founded to do both precision machining of metal parts and electrical sub-assembly work as a way of providing a full breadth of value-added services to their customers and to nicely diversify the top line for the company.
+DFF corporation is a highly functional manufacturing operation that was founded to do both precision machining of metal parts and electrical sub-assembly work to provide a full breadth of value-added services to their customers and to diversify the top line for the company.

-DFF’s customers are large multinational corporations that produce electro-mechanical products for automated warehousing robots, medical imaging technology, military applications and a wide variety of light to medium duty parts used in commercial applications.
-Most notable are two very large robotics lines, each having two Fanuc robots servicing 16+ CNC machines by moving large castings through the entire cell with split second timing and accuracy.
-These robots run continuously to produce the volume of parts and ultimately the assemblies the customer demands.
-In other cells, precision parts are craned into position, ratcheted down to a proprietary fixture design and machined for several hours, to thousandths of an inch tolerance to meet very specific design requirements for larger assemblies.
-DFF’s core competencies, developed through decades of process perfection are Precision machining, electro-mechanical sub-assembly, and testing.
+DFF’s customers are large multinational corporations that produce electro-mechanical products for automated warehousing robots, medical imaging technology, military applications, and a wide variety of light to medium-duty parts used in commercial applications.
+Most notable are two huge robotics lines, each having two Fanuc robots servicing 16+ CNC machines by moving large castings through the entire cell with split-second timing and accuracy.
+These robots run continuously to produce the volume of parts and, ultimately, the assemblies the customer demands.
+In other cells, precision parts are craned into position, ratcheted down to a proprietary fixture design, and machined for several hours to thousandths of an inch tolerance to meet very specific design requirements for larger assemblies.
+DFF’s core competencies developed through decades of process perfection are Precision machining, electro-mechanical sub-assembly, and testing.

-Today, a dozen large TV screens hang from the ceiling, around the production area and executive office suites so that everyone can see clear production indicators every day, in real-time and over time.
-Augmenting their already well-organized operation with these digital points of intelligence fulfills the visual factory initiatives DFF laid out over a year ago: “We are faced with significant opportunities to grow our business and satisfy our expanding customer base” said Bill Marganti, President of DFF.
-“Having digital systems that are always on, always reporting to us and providing us key job and business metrics is a must have.
-We would not be able to deliver on our customer growth initiatives if we were not using technology as a centerpiece of our operations.”
+Today, a dozen large TV screens hang from the ceiling around the production area and executive office suites so that everyone can see clear production indicators daily, in real time, and over time.
+Augmenting their already well-organized operation with these digital points of intelligence fulfills the visual factory initiatives DFF laid out over a year ago: “We are faced with significant opportunities to grow our business and satisfy our expanding customer base,” said Bill Marganti, former President of DFF.
+“Having digital systems that are always on, reporting to us, and providing us the key job and business metrics is a must.
+We would be unable to deliver on our customer growth initiatives if we were not using technology as a centerpiece of our operations.”

 The visual factory initiatives for DFF didn’t end there, however.
 Brewing beneath the surface in 2020 was a unique new product offering from Datanomix, inspired by the partnership with DFF and demand from other customers: a Digital GEMBA system to help visualize and drive continuous improvement efforts.

 This continuous improvement command center is now displayed on several of DFF’s giant TV screens.
-The Digital GEMBA boards serve as both a high level indicator of key operations KPI’s such as Safety, Quality, Delivery, Cost and Inventory, and also offer the ability to see prioritized job status by manufacturing cell.
-The system seamlessly and automatically pulls data from DFF’s ERP system, and transforms it into an interactive, real-time GEMBA board.
-The daily GEMBA walks involve a review of the prior day’s metrics, a deep dive on jobs that are due soon, and constant communication about performance exceptions that might need to be addressed through a continuous improvement program.
+The Digital GEMBA boards serve as high-level indicators of critical operations KPIs such as Safety, Quality, Delivery, Cost, and Inventory.
+Also, they offer the ability to see prioritized job status by manufacturing cell.
+The system seamlessly and automatically pulls data from DFF’s ERP system and transforms it into an interactive, real-time GEMBA board.
+The daily GEMBA walks involve a review of the previous day’s metrics, a deep dive into jobs that are due soon, and constant communication about performance exceptions that might need to be addressed through a continuous improvement program.

-Dave Gabanelli, DFF’s Director of Planning and Processing, was a major driving force behind the joint Digital GEMBA initiative: “When I saw the Datanomix product and the quality and simplicity of the data presentation, I saw a company who clearly dedicated themselves to delivering critical information to the visual factory initiative we talk about here at DFF.
-Through a remarkable collaboration process involving us, Datanomix, and some of their other customers, Datanomix triangulated on a Digital GEMBA board that perfectly meets the needs of our highest level executives all the way to our operators.
-Metrics, job status, and work assignments are clear, simple and digital.
+Dave Gabanelli, DFF’s Director of Planning and Processing, was a major driving force behind the joint Digital GEMBA initiative: “When I saw the Datanomix product and the quality and simplicity of the data presentation, I saw a company who dedicated themselves to delivering critical information to the visual factory initiative we talk about here at DFF.
+Through a unique collaboration process involving us, Datanomix, and some of their other customers, Datanomix is triangulated on a Digital GEMBA board that perfectly meets the needs of our highest-level executives to our operators.
+Metrics, job status, and work assignments are clear, simple, and digital.
 I smile every time I walk past these GEMBA boards knowing how much time and pain they save us from understanding exactly how our factory is doing.”